sriyogesh94/dcos-docs/1.9/deploying-services/containerizers/mesos-containerizer.md

 ---
 nav_title: Original Mesos Containerizer
+post_title: Original Mesos Containerizer
 menu_order: 0
 ---

 The Mesos Containerizer is the original container runtime in Mesos.
 It does not support Docker containers, though it supports a range of isolators that can be composed to create a container.
 The Mesos Containerizer also does not support container images.
-Refer to the [features matrix](/docs/1.9/usage/containerizers/) to see if the original Mesos containerizer is the correct choice for your task.
+Refer to the [features matrix](/docs/1.9/deploying-services/containerizers/) to see if the original Mesos containerizer is the correct choice for your task.

 # Specify the Mesos Containerizer from the DC/OS Web Interface